Pomona–Pitzer Sagehens

-Pomona-Pitzer Sagehens is the joint athletics program for Pomona College and Pitzer College, two of the Claremont Colleges.
-It competes in the Southern California Intercollegiate Athletic Conference (SCIAC) of the NCAA Division III.
-Its mascot is Cecil the Sagehen.
+The Pomona–Pitzer Sagehens are the joint varsity intercollegiate athletic programs for Pomona College and Pitzer College, two of the Claremont Colleges.
+It competes with 11 women's and 10 men's teams in the Southern California Intercollegiate Athletic Conference (SCIAC) of the NCAA Division III.

+Pomona's teams were formed in 1895, and it was a founding member of the SCIAC in 1914.
+The college competed with Claremont Men's College (CMC) for a decade beginning in 1946, and joined with Pitzer in 1970.

+Pomona-Pitzer's mascot is Cecil the Sagehen, a greater sage-grouse.
 Its primary rival is the Claremont-Mudd-Scripps Stags and Athenas, the joint team of the three other undergraduate Claremont Colleges.

+Sagehens have won 50 individual and four team national championships.
+Alumni have become Olympic athletes and world record holders in various sports.

 Sports

 There are 11 women's and 10 men's teams.

 History

 Pomona College's first intercollegiate sports teams were formed in 1895.
 The college was one of the three founding members of the SCIAC in 1914, and its football team played in the inaugural game at the Los Angeles Coliseum in 1923, losing to the University of Southern California Trojans.
-Between 1946 and 1956, Pomona joined with Claremont Men's College (CMC) to compete as Pomona-Claremont.
+From 1946 to 1956, Pomona joined with Claremont Men's College (CMC) to compete as Pomona-Claremont.
 In 1970, Pomona began competing with Pitzer College (then seven years old) on an interim basis, and the arrangement became permanent two years later.